Pros

 Final Verdict: Is A First Internet Bank Account Worth It?

 So, depending on your company’s needs, First Internet Bank could be a good option, or an alternative could be better.
 If you want better checking rewards, Bluevine or LendingClub offer great checking account rewards.
 If you want fewer fees, Axos or Lili are good options.
-Or, if you want to keep the high APY but without some of the cons, check out Live Oak Bank.
+Or, if you want to keep the high APY, check out Live Oak Bank.